notsla-SOLNS/Quantum_Blackjack/README.md

   * make the house twist on Ace+6 initial hand
   * have a running win streak counter - special rewards at 5,10 wins etc.?
   * further implementations of Qiskit as new game mechanics/power-ups
+  * clean up code, add function explanations and comments to track the logic